This page tells you about the hormone therapy letrozole and its possible side effects. You can find information about

 - Skin rashes that are usually mild – let your doctor or nurse know if you have a rash or dry skin

-- Feeling or being sick – this is usually mild and can be easily controlled by anti sickness tablets, or if necessary injections.
+- Feeling or being sick – this is usually mild and can be easily controlled by anti sickness tablets.
 It affects about 1 in 10 women (10%)

-- Fluid retention causing ankle and or finger swelling – this affects about 1 in 10 women (10%)
+- Fluid retention causing ankle and or finger swelling occurs in about 1 in 10 women (10%)

 - Hair thinning

 - Diarrhoea – if this happens it is usually mild.
-You should drink plenty of fluids.
-If it gets severe or persistent you could become dehydrated, so you should tell your doctor or nurse
+Drink plenty of fluids.
+If it gets severe or continues you could become dehydrated, so tell your doctor or nurse

-- Vaginal dryness – let your doctor or nurse know if you have this as medicines can help
+- Vaginal dryness – let your doctor or nurse know if you have this.
+Medicines can help

 - Lower interest in sex (reduced libido)